 What is GitHub?

-Launched in 2008 and headquartered in San Francisco, California, GitHub operates as a leading code hosting platform.
-It offers a comprehensive suite of tools for software development, including a web-based graphical interface, desktop and mobile integrations, and robust access control and collaboration features.
-These functionalities encompass task management, bug tracking, and wiki capabilities, making it an indispensable tool for developers and organizations worldwide.
-GitHub's platform facilitates version control and collaborative coding, essential for modern software engineering.
+Launched in 2008 and headquartered in San Francisco, California, GitHub operates as a leading code hosting and collaboration platform.
+It offers a web-based graphical interface, desktop, and mobile integration, alongside essential features like access control, task management, bug tracking, and wikis.
+The company has established itself as a critical infrastructure for software development worldwide, facilitating version control and team collaboration for millions of developers and organizations.

 How much funding has GitHub raised?